arangodb/docs/3.9/graphs-smart-graphs-getting-started.md

 Getting started
 ---------------

+Before creating a SmartGraph, there are some general considerations and restrictions that you need to take into account.

+**Criteria and Considerations**
+- All vertices must have the `smartGraphAttribute`
+- The `_key` attribute changes structure and contains sharding information
+- Vertices define the location of the DBServer and edges have to follow
+- Edges may be duplicated whenever they are not co-located on the same machine
+- The `smartGraphAttribute` and the number of shards are immutable

+**Restrictions**
+- You cannot use existing collections, as `_key` needs to follow the smart pattern
+- `_from` and `_to` are set by default, as they need to contain the correct sharding information
+- All collections need to be in the same `distributeShardslike` group
+- All collections need to have the smart sharding `'_key': '123:abc'`

-First of all, SmartGraphs **cannot use existing collections**.
-When switching to SmartGraph from an existing dataset you have to import the data into a fresh SmartGraph.
+When switching to SmartGraph from an existing dataset you have to import the data into a fresh SmartGraph, as you **cannot use existing collections**.
 This switch can be easily achieved with [arangodump](programs-arangodump.html) and [arangorestore](programs-arangorestore.html).
 The only thing you have to change in this pipeline is that you create the new